Shayetet 7: Arrival of T submarines

 In 1965, Israel purchased three T-class submarines from the Royal Navy: Leviathan, Decker, and Dolphin.
 The T-class submarines were larger and more sophisticated than the S-class submarines, but they were also outdated submarines from the World War II period that had undergone a process of upgrade and renovation.
 The submarines arrived after the Six Day War.

-Sinking of INS Dakkar
+Sinking of INS Dakar

-A submarine of the flotilla, INS Dakkar, sunk on January 25, 1968, on its way from Britain to Israel and all 69 members of its crew perished.
+A submarine of the flotilla, INS Dakar, sunk on January 25, 1968, on its way from Britain to Israel and all 69 members of its crew perished.
 The remains of the submarine and the place where it sank were only discovered in 1999.

 Yom Kippur War

 The flotilla did not take part in the Yom Kippur War due to maintenance issues.

 Introduction of Gal-class submarines

 The s entered the service in the flotilla in the late 1970s, these small but agile and sophisticated submarines were continuously upgraded with newer systems to maintain their technological edge.
 They were somewhat unusual in that all boats of the class were at equipped with six-tube retractable Blowpipe surface-to-air missile launchers controlled from inside the boat, though these were later removed.